 Zhang-Kennedy, L. and Chiasson, S. (2020) A Systematic Review of Multimedia Tools for Cybersecurity Awareness and Education.
-ACM Computing Surveys (CSUR). (in submission)
+ACM Computing Surveys (CSUR).
+(Accepted)

 Description: In this survey paper, we conduct the first comprehensive review of cybersecurity educational tools created in the last twenty years.
 We identified 119 tools, categorizing them into five predominant types.
 We systematically evaluated each educational tool against established instructional design principles from the field of learning science and made further proposals for their use.
 Our analysis revealed a limited number of empirically validated tools, particularly for supporting engagement, usability, and learning objectives.
 We provide guidelines and recommendations for an improved design and evaluation methodology and identify open areas for future research.

 Zhang-Kennedy, L., Abdelaziz, Y., and Chiasson, S. (2017) Cyberheroes: The Design and Evaluation of an Interactive Ebook to Educate Children about Online Privacy.
 International Journal of Child-Computer Interaction (IJCCI).